-Copenhagen’s price partly discouraged me.
-Plus I was so intrigued by the Baltic countries that I didn’t give Copenhagen too much thought.
+Furthermore, in addition to Copenhagen’s high prices discouraging me, I was so intrigued with my upcoming solo travel in the Baltics that I didn’t give Copenhagen too much thought.
 It was an “add on” destination if that makes any sense to you guys.

 However, Denmark’s capital city rocked my world.
 I’m glad I didn’t choose to skip it.

-Although, to be perfectly honest with you, my vacation to Copenhagen now makes me want to experience other parts of the country that don’t draw as many international tourists, but I digress.
+Although, to be perfectly honest with you, my vacation to Copenhagen was only a teaser.
+As a more experienced traveler, I really want to explore other parts of the country that don’t draw as many international tourists, but I digress.